TDG-Platform/docs/DGLayers.md

 					 SRC3 = 's3://my_dir/my_indir_3/',
 					 recipe_dir = 's3://my_dir/my_recipes/',
 					 recipe_filename = 'my_recipe.txt',
-					 generate_top_dir = 'True')
+					 generate_top_dir = 'True')	#<---------------------- Note

 	workflow = gbdx.Workflow([dgl_task])

 	# Because the argument "generate_top_dir" was set to 'True' in the above call to dgl_task,
 	# a single top-level output port/directory, DST_LAYERS, will be created that contains
-	# subdirectories corresponding to the output symbols (that start with "DST") in the DGLayers
+	# subdirectories corresponding to the output symbols in the DGLayers recipe file.
+These
-	# recipe file.
-These sub-directories will not have output ports of their own.
-The advantage
+	# sub-directories will not have output ports of their own.
+The advantage of a top-level
-	# of a top-level DST_LAYERS port is that the workflow does not need to know what output
+	# DST_LAYERS port is that the workflow does not need to know what output
 	# subdirectories are specified by the recipe file.
-This represents complete decoupling
+This workflow is thus completely
-	# of the workflow from the recipe file.
+	# decoupled from the recipe file.
 	workflow.savedata(dgl_task.outputs.DST_LAYERS.value, location='my_outdir')

 	workflow.execute()